42Entrepreneurs/startup-school/README.md

 - Status Jurédiques - [Gallion project](https://thegalionproject.com/term-sheet)
 demander à Manfred de faire un talk (https://medium.com/passion-madness/startup-audits-e51fc86ae354)

+##### Mentors
+Each participant / project will be assigned a mentor for the duration of the program.

 ##### Office Hours

-- Not Scheduled but mandatory, you can book an office hour with anyone from the 42E association
+- Not Scheduled but mandatory 1 OH/week with a mentor or someone from 42 entrepreneurs.

 ### Selection
 At 42E we are not here to judge the viability of your project but we are here to give you the support you need, could that be in tech / marketing / growth-hacking or anything you may need.
 We will just ensure that people doing the start-up school are really motivated and will work full-time on their project.